 In 2026, most Indian banks prefer a CIBIL score of 750 or above for instant approvals and lower interest rates.

-How CIBIL Score Is Calculated
+1. How Is a CIBIL Score Calculated?

 Understanding the components helps you improve it faster: